Gameplay

 to render "Playing" or "Won".

-#![allow(unused)] fn main() { // resources.rs impl Display for GameplayState { fn fmt(&self, fmt: &mut fmt::Formatter) -> fmt::Result { fmt.write_str(match self { GameplayState::Playing => "Playing", GameplayState::Won => "Won" })?; Ok(()) } } }
+#![allow(unused)] fn main() { // resources.rs impl Display for GameplayState { fn fmt(&self, fmt: &mut fmt::Formatter) -> fmt::Result { fmt.write_str(match self { GameplayState::Playing => "Playing", GameplayState::Won => "Won", })?; Ok(()) } } }

 Next, we'll add a draw_text

-, so it can print
+method to rendering system, so it can print

 GameplayState